BuidlGuidl/buidlguidl-client/README.md

 # 📡 buidlguidl client
-This project will download clients and start an ethereum node.
-Currently it uses a Geth + Prysm client pair (with other options available soon).
-The script runs Geth in snap sync mode and will require ~1.2 TB.
+This project will download clients executables and start a Reth + Lighthouse node pair.
+Syncing the client databases will require ~1.2 TB of free space.

 ## Requirements
 - node (https://nodejs.org/en)